Probiotic Foods For Kids: What Parents Need To Know

 Water and milk are the best drinks for children.

-Overall, a balanced diet with plenty of fibre, adequate hydration, sleep and exercise is key to optimal gut health in children.
+Overall, a balanced diet with plenty of fiber, adequate hydration, sleep and exercise is key to optimal gut health in children.

-But make sure you consult your child’s doctor if you’re concerned about their gut health or any other aspects of their health, or before making any significant changes to their diet or lifestyle.
+But make sure you consult a pediatric dietitian or your child’s doctor if you’re concerned about their gut health or any other aspects of their health, or before making any significant changes to their diet or lifestyle.

 Other Articles You May Find Helpful…